 MEETINGS

 Section 5.1.
 Annual Meeting.
-There shall be an annual meeting of the membership on the first Wednesday of December in each year for the purpose of receiving reports of officers, directors and committees and for the transaction of other business.
+There shall be an annual meeting of the membership in December or January of each year for the purpose of receiving reports of officers, directors and committees and for the transaction of other business.
 The announcement of the meeting, signed by the secretary, shall be by mail or e-mail, except as herein or by statute otherwise provided, to the last recorded postal address or e-mail address of each member at least ten (10) days and not more than fifty (50) days before the time appointed for the meeting.
 Each notice of an annual meeting must set forth the place, date, time and purpose of the meeting.

 Section 5.2.
 Special Meetings.
 Special meetings of the membership may be called by the Board of Directors or the Executive Committee at their discretion.
 Upon the written request of ten (10) members, the Board of Directors shall call a special meeting of the membership to consider a specific subject.
 Notice for any special meeting is to be given in the same manner as for regular meeting.
 No business other than that specified in the notice of meeting shall be transacted at any special meeting of the members of the Corporation.